WilsonLimSet/QuickPods/content/20240411-toddjackson-lennyspodcast.md

 This quote encapsulates the essence of achieving strong product market fit: the market starts pulling you along, and growth becomes a natural byproduct of your success.

 ---

 <a href="https://youtube.com/watch?v=yc1Uwhfxacs" target="_blank">Watch the podcast here!</a>

 ---

-**Read another blog about [Coatue’s Laffont on AI Darlings and Opportunities in Today’s Markets](./20240625-philippelaffont-bloomberglive.md)**
+**Read another blog about [Mark Zuckerberg on Meta AI, Fighting in the UFC, Llama 3, Legacy, Metaverse & More](./20240418-markzuckerberg-robertonickson)**